The Nativity Season

 Objectives

-By the end of this Lesson, learners should be able to:- State that anticipated events don't always come up to our expectations
+By the end of this Lesson, learners should be able to:- Acknowledge that sometimes we must modify our expectations

 - Compare and contrast the Winter Pascha to Great Lent